ScreenJournal

 The Moment It Got Real

-But then the AI said something that made me actually change my behavior:
+But then the AI said something that made me actually change my behaviour:

 I wasn't broken.
 But I was inefficient in a way I couldn't see because I was in it.